AmpersandJS/ampersand-rest-collection/README.md

 ### getOrFetch `collection.getOrFetch('id', [options], callback)`

-Convenience method for gets a model from the server or from the collection if it's already has a model with that id.
+Convenience method.
+Gets a model from the server or from the collection if a model with that ID already exists.

 By default it will only fetch and add the model with the ID you pass in.